shannaya2145/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 [Simulation](Simulation_orbital.HTML)
 ## Orbital Period and Orbital Radius: Exploring Kepler's Third Law

 Kepler's Third Law is a fundamental principle in celestial mechanics that links the square of a body’s orbital period ($T^2$) to the cube of its orbital radius ($r^3$).
-This relationship offers profound insights into gravitational interactions and underpins our understanding of orbits, from satellites to exoplanets.
-Here, we derive this law for circular orbits, explore its implications, analyze real-world examples, and simulate it computationally.
+This relationship provides valuable insights into gravitational interactions and forms the basis of our understanding of orbits, including satellites and exoplanets.
+In this section, we derive this law for circular orbits, examine its implications, analyze real-world examples, and simulate it using computational methods.

 ## 1. Theoretical Derivation